Octopus Deploy Documentation

-Polling Tentacles over port 443
+Polling Tentacles over Standard HTTPS Port

 Polling Tentacles usually communicate with Octopus Server over TCP port 10943.
 If your network configuration prevents outbound connections from your Tentacles on non-standard ports, you can configure Tentacle to use port 443 (HTTPS).